 - What are the next steps in improving your health/getting you closer to better health?
 What do they have planned for you now?

-Many people find the best success with private endocrinologists, but there are some good ones out there on the national health service, too.
+Many people find the best success with private endocrinologists or functional medicine doctors, but there are some good endocrinologists out there too.

 Go in open-minded and knowing what you hope to gain out of the appointment.